 How Manufacturers Use Office 365: Employee Productivity and Engagement

 A majority of the potential for enhancing productivity with Office 365’s technology lies in the hands of the people who make the actual manufacturing happen.
-These employees and departments have their unique behaviors, systems, and generally makeshift workarounds that they use to do keep the business running every day.
-People shouldn’t fit your technology; your technology should fit your people in a way that enhances their productivity and enables them to focus on improvements capable of driving long-term results.
+These employees and departments have their unique behaviors, systems, and generally makeshift workarounds to keep the business running every day.
+People shouldn’t fit your technology; your technology should match your people in a way that enhances their productivity and enables them to focus on improvements capable of driving long-term results.

 Free Employees from Manual, Repetitive Tasks on the Manufacturing Floor